-Subspecialty-Specific Background and Intent: The Review Committee specified the minimum required number of core faculty members, but did not specify how the aggregate FTE support should be distributed to allow programs, in partnership with their sponsoring institution, to allocate the support as they see fit.
+Subspecialty-Specific Background and Intent: The Review Committee specified the minimum required number of core faculty members and the minimum required aggregate FTE, but did not specify how the aggregate FTE support should be distributed to allow programs, in partnership with their Sponsoring Institution, to allocate the support as they see fit.
+As long as the requirements for the minimum number of core faculty members and the minimum aggregate FTE are met, how the aggregate FTE is distributed is flexible.

 Because an associate program director is also a core faculty member, the minimum dedicated time requirements for associate program directors are inclusive of core faculty activities.
-An additional 10 percent FTE for the core faculty position is not required.
-For
+An additional 10 percent/FTE for the core faculty position is not required.